 Mehrgarh, a primeval town in what is now Pakistan, was founded in the 7th millennium BCE.
 Lipinski Vir, just off the Iron Gates of the Danube, was occupied c.
 6000 BCE.
 Its inhabitants were hunter-gatherer villagers before they became farmers, proving this transition is possible.
 As did American Indian tribes of the Pacific Northwest, whose settled societies (among the wealthiest in North America) were based on salmon fishing to supplement forest hunting and gathering.
 It’s anyone’s guess how many more fishing/gardening communities were annihilated by rival militarists practicing agriculture or nomadism.

-Around Varna in Bulgaria, from 5,000 BCE on, a civilization called “Ancient Europe” evolved an entire trading network of copper that had been purified with great heat and exported all the way to the Volga, of Spondylus shell jewelry imported from the Aegean Sea, as well as other remarkable arts and crafts.
-If you subscribe to the degenerate belief that hierarchical societies might have been superior to egalitarian ones (in any context but the military one), this one had already achieved this level of organization.
+Around Varna in Bulgaria, from 5,000 BCE on, a civilization called “Ancient Europe” evolved an entire trading network of copper purified by great heat and exported all the way to the Volga, of Spondylus shell jewelry imported from the Aegean Sea, as well as other remarkable arts and crafts.
+If you subscribe to the degenerate belief that hierarchical societies might have been superior to egalitarian ones (in any context but a military one), this one had already achieved this level of organization.

 Arslantepe (Turkish for Lion Gate) was founded about 4,250 BCE.
-By 4,000 BCE, a major temple had been built on the site for the storage and distribution of food.
-Cereals had already been cultivated in Anatolia for three thousand years, and a thousand years prior in Palestine.
-Arslantepe would be abandoned during the collapse of the Assyrian Empire around 610 BCE.
+By 4,000 BCE, a major temple had been built on the site to store and distribute food.
+Cereals had already been cultivated in Anatolia for three thousand years and a thousand years prior in Palestine.
+Arslantepe was abandoned during the collapse of the Assyrian Empire around 610 BCE.

 The first traces of humanity in the New World date up to 15,000 years in the past, and perhaps to 200,000 prior. http://www.humanjourney.us/america.html